ilquadernodellaprof/duckline/README.md

 `esercizi` is ordered by decreasing error rate — the sequence only, never raw counts.

-Wrong or missing token → `401`.
-This endpoint isn't meant to be called from a browser — it's for your own scripts, bots, or terminal use, so it isn't subject to CORS.
+Wrong or missing token → `401`. duckline doesn't ship a bot, a dashboard, or a client for this — it's just a token-gated JSON `GET`.
+Point whatever you want at it: a cron job, a Slack or Telegram bot, a scheduled task, curl from a terminal, in any language.
+Being outside the browser also means it isn't subject to CORS.

 ### CORS